Moving answers faster from lab to life

 There is no question that health care in the 21st century will move from a population-based approach to highly personalized medicine.
 Your DNA, your microbiome, your brain functioning is unlike any other.
 Treating disease with the methods that work for the masses is no longer our only option.
 With recent giant leaps in understanding how proteins work, mapping the human genome and plotting the gut microbiome, new information is now at our fingertips; new information that will lead to earlier detection of disease, precision treatments and even cures.
 It will also lead to custom-fitted solutions.
 That’s where the Biodesign approach takes hold – and fast.

-Currently, more than 5,000,000 Americans suffer from Alzheimer’s.
+Currently, more than 5.7 million Americans suffer from Alzheimer’s.
 This has profound implications for Arizona, with a population of more than 1,000,000 people over age 65 living today, expected to expand to 24,000,000 million by 2050.
 Recently, we joined forces with the world famous neuroscientists at Sun Banner Research Institute in order to work faster for answers to Alzheimer’s, Parkinson’s and other neurodegenerative diseases.
 Today, these neuroscientists are surrounded by new tools and new ideas from biologists, geneticists, engineers and technologists; all eager to crack the mysteries of human aging and neuro-debilitation.
 Already, we’re on to a diagnostic that will detect the onset of Alzheimer’s at a very early age.

 We are also focused on diseases of the very young.
 Recently, a team of scientists from the Biodesign Institute and the Ira A. Fulton Schools of Engineering discovered a new method for treating the symptoms of autism by improving the gut microbiome through fecal microbial transplants.
 The initial clinical trial involved only 18 participants.
 The team is currently seeking funding for the larger scale research that will enable progress toward FDA approval.